Fine and Applied Arts:

 Psychology:

-uses the scientific method to study thoughts, feelings, and behaviors, and the relationship between mind and body.
+uses the scientific method to study thoughts, feelings, and behaviors.
+Along with the relationship between mind and body.

 Social Work:

-prepares graduates for transfer for advanced degrees; social workers help people in every stage of life to access services to improve their quality of life, and also advocate and aid the most marginalized sectors of society.
+prepares graduates for transfer to advanced degrees.
+Social workers help people at every stage of life access services.
+These services aim to improve their quality of life.
+While advocating and aiding the most marginalized sectors of society.

 Sociology:

-studies social issues at both the individual and societal level, including race relations, deviant behavior, crime, poverty and wealth, prejudice and discrimination, marriage and family, and social movements.
+Studies social issues at both the individual and societal levels.
+Including race relations, deviant behavior, crime, poverty, and wealth.
+Along with prejudice and discrimination, marriage and family, and social movements.